WHERE TO GO AND WHAT TO DO IN NORWAY

 Flam is the natural halfway point in the journey, and the gateway to Sognefjord, Norway’s largest and deepest Fjord.
 Spend some time here hiking or exploring the remote corners of the fjords by boat.

-Next, take the Ferry to Gudvangen, the boat passes down the Naerowfjord, Norway’s narrowest fjord and a UNESCO heritage site.
+Next, take the Ferry to Gudvangen, the boat passes down the Naerowfjord, Norway’s narrowest fjord, and a UNESCO heritage site.
 Steep snow-capped peaks launch out of the depths, and waterfalls rush back down to the valley floors.

-The Bus from Gudvangen to Voss is unlike any other you will take, a scenic detour on the old postal road gives a fantastic view back down the Fjord, as you pass waterfalls which almost spill over the road.
+The Bus from Gudvangen to Voss is unlike any other you will take, a scenic detour on the old postal road gives a fantastic view back down the Fjord, as you pass waterfalls that almost spill over the road.

 Meet your final train in Voss and sit on the right to enjoy the last views of the Fjords before arriving in the port town of Bergen.
-Catch an overnight train back to Oslo or even better stay and explore Bergen a few days.
+Catch an overnight train back to Oslo or even better stay and explore Bergen for a few days.

 Bergen